slatedocs/slate/source/includes/_commands.md

 FariaMq::Command::MergeRecord.new(school, model: 'student' winner_remote_id: '9182736', loser_remote_id: '2812746').publish!

 ```
 Informs the broker to merge specified identities in an identity table.
-It required arguments of model.
-And the IDs to specify the winner and loser.
+It requires arguments from the model, and the IDs to specify the winner and loser.
 You can use core ID or the remote ID(the local ID on your application).

-## QueryApplicationInfo
+## Query Application Info

 ```ruby
 #Querry Application Information